aoterodelaroza/aoterodelaroza.github.io/_gibbs2/98_manual/02_basickeywords.md

 The NAT and VFREE keywords give the number of atoms in the system (NAT and VFREE are equivalent).
-Typically, the easiest choice is to set NAT to be the same as the number of atoms in the unit cell but another common choice is to use the number of atoms per unit formula.
+Typically, the easiest choice is to set NAT to be the same as the number of atoms in the unit cell but another common choice is to use the number of atoms per formula unit.
 See [below](#g2-vfreehow) for an explanation of how to pick NAT for your system.